Impeachment process: What's next for President Trump, Congress, US?

 Then Supreme Court Chief Justice John Roberts would be sworn in to preside over the trial.
 Roberts, in turn, would swear in the 100 senators who will promise to "do impartial justice according to the Constitution and laws."

-The length of the trial would be determined by McConnell and Schumer.
+The length of the trial will be determined by McConnell and Schumer.
 Schumer on Sunday proposed a trial that would begin the week of Jan.
 6.

 McConnell might favor as short a trial as possible since he has said he sees no chance that Trump could be convicted.
 Five Democratic senators are running for president, and they may prefer to be elsewhere in January, like the early voting states of Iowa or New Hampshire.